oncody/civ-board-game-2010/README.md

 * Finite resource
   This relationship is shown on the unit cards by their trump symbols.
 For example, infantry units are particularly effective against mounted units (e.g., pikemen versus knights), so infantry units have the mounted unit symbol as their trump symbol.
 When a unit attacks or is attacked by a unit that it has pictured on its card as a trump symbol, it trumps that unit, dealing its damage before the other unit can do so.
 If this damage kills the trumped unit, the trumped unit deals no damage back to the unit trumping it, since it is already dead before it can deal its damage.

-Calculating Combat Bonuses
+Combat Bonuses
-* Do not include squares blockaded by an enemy army or scout figure
+* Except cities, Do not include squares blockaded by an enemy army or scout figure
 * +2 for every Barracks the player has built
 * +4 for every Academy the player has built
 * +4 for every Great General the player has on the map